 If you anticipate losing more teeth in the future, consider Hawley dentures.
 While they are made of metal and are less comfortable than flexible partial dentures, Hawley dentures can be customized more easily to add in new teeth as they are lost.
 They also come with support built into their metal design, meaning that they will not lose functionality over time with more missing teeth.

 Dental technology has evolved considerably over the past few decades, meaning many options are available for missing teeth.
-If you are missing several teeth in the same part of your mouth and don’t anticipate to lose any more, flexible partial dentures are a solid option.
+If you are missing several teeth in the same part of your mouth and don’t anticipate losing anymore, flexible partial dentures are a solid option.

 Not sure what is right for you?
 Dental Lab Direct can help!
 Contact us for more information about our online denture services!